Free Training (New!)

 Our founder, Ursula Whiteside, co-hosts I’m Listening.
 This is a nationally broadcast 2-hour radio show in the United States that occurs annually during Suicide Prevention Week.
 It features call-in guests and acclaimed musicians and athletes talking openly about mental health, addiction, and suicide.

 Support our Work

+Want to make a tax deductible non-profit gift to support the creation of new resources?
 Donate on our Facebook Page or send donation to 2331 E Madison St, Seattle, WA 98112.
 Our 501c3 Tax-ID is 47-433-3366.

 We regularly add new short videos to your YouTube account (please follow us so we can get a personalized handle).
 Come follow us.
 Also follow us on Facebook, Instagram, and Twitter.
 Here are #SkilloftheDay posters for Opposite Action (Monday), Paced Breathing (Tuesday), Ice-Water (Wednesday), Mindfulness (Thursday), Mindfulness of Current Emotion (Friday), and Wise Mind (Weekend).
 Here is a worksheet for practicing Opposite Action (online, PDF).
 Using things you learned here?
 We love it!
 Use #DBT_MF for Mindfulness, #DBT_OA for Opposite Action, #DBT_MCE for Mindfulness of Current Emotion or #DBT_PB for Paced Breathing.
 Make a one minute video with a story of a skill or skill tips and post it on our social media sites.
 See video making tips.